mmore500/signalgp-lite/joss/paper.md

 # Summary

-`signalgp-lite` is a software framework for event-driven genetic programming.
+`signalgp-lite` is a software framework for event-driven genetic programming written in C++.
-Unlike the traditional imperative paradigm, where a single chain of execution must actively pull XXX, event-driven simulations trigger event-handlers (i.e., program modules) in response to enviromental, self-generated, and cohabitant-generated signals.
+Unlike the traditional imperative paradigm, where a single chain of execution actively controls every aspect of the program, event-driven simulations trigger event-handlers (i.e., program modules) in response to enviromental, self-generated, and cohabitant-generated signals.
 This representation outperforms imperative programming on interaction intensive problems, where inputs from the enviroment or other organisms ocmust be handled [cite], as is the case in large-scale digital evolution experiments as well as various other artifical life simulations.

-`signalgp-lite` is written in C++.
-It was chosen due to its low-level control over runtime performance.
-C++ is the language of choice for many artificial life and genetic programming utilities.

 # Statement of need